What should you do when I have a Cargo Claim following a transport accident?

 - The report must specify the cause of such damage.

-- The surveyor may order specific protective measures if deemed it as useful.
+- The surveyor may order specific protective measures if deemed useful.

 Prepare your Cargo Claim for indemnity